jsloop42/artstation-bot/README.md

 The credential file expects the first line to be the username, followed by password on the second line and an empty line.

 ### Side Note

+1. Add the app to `Privacy > Accessibility` under `Security & Privacy` section of System Peferences so that the app does not have to be granted permission each time it runs.
-Using AppleScript with Safari requires enabling Apple Events, which the script does.
+2. Using AppleScript with Safari requires enabling Apple Events, which the script does.
 This can be done manually by enabling the option `Allow JavaScript from Apple Events` under `Develop` menu, which can be enabled from `Advanced` settings under `Preferences`.

 ---